-Need a sun tea recipe, but wondering is making sun tea safe?
-This is a yummy summer drink recipe and one of those unique outdoor kid activity ideas, but there are important things to know before making this recipe with kids or for your family.
+Want a homemade sun tea recipe, but wondering is making sun tea safe?
+This is a yummy summer drink recipe and one of those unique outdoor kid activity ideas, but there are important things to know before brewing tea this way.

 SUN TEA HOW TO MAKE & SUN TEA SAFETY

 How do you make sun tea at home?

 Sun Sweet Tea Recipe:

 - Filtered water